mist-devel/mist-binaries/cores/ql/tools/mdvtool/readme.md

 imports all files from the ZIP archive gunner.zip and writes the updated mdv images back to disk under the name gunner.mdv

-The resulting image can then be used with the MIST QL core ...
+The resulting image can then be used with the MIST QL core or QL Microdrive emulators

+It can also be used to create new empty MDV images:

+mdvtool create name MyMD write myblank.mdv